stevekochscience/sqlschool/_posts/2014-01-01-basic-concepts.markdown

 In this beginner tutorial, we'll assume that you have used Excel a little bit, but have no SQL experience.
 If you're already somewhat familiar with SQL, check out the [table of contents](/) and start in the place that's right for you.

 ###What is SQL and why should I care?
 SQL (Structured Query Language) is a programming language designed for managing data in a relational database.
 It's been around since the 1970s and is the most common method of accessing data in databases today.
 SQL has a variety of functions that allows its users to read, manipulate, and change data.
-Though SQL is commonly used by engineers in software development, it's also popular with data analysis for a few reasons:
+Though SQL is commonly used by engineers in software development, it's also popular with data analysts for a few reasons:

- * It's semantically easy to understand and learn
+ * It's semantically easy to understand and learn.
- * Because it can be used to access large amounts of data directly where it's stored, analysts don't have to copy data into other applications
+ * Because it can be used to access large amounts of data directly where it's stored, analysts don't have to copy data into other applications.
  * Compared to spreadsheet tools, analysis done in SQL is easy audit and replicate.
 For analysts, this means no more looking for the [cell with the typo in the formula](http://www.washingtonpost.com/blogs/wonkblog/wp/2013/04/16/is-the-best-evidence-for-austerity-based-on-an-excel-spreadsheet-error/).

 SQL is great for performing the types of aggregations that you might normally do in an Excel pivot table&mdash;sums, counts, minimums and maximums, etc.&mdash;but over much larger datasets and on multiple tables at the same time.